No Drill Storage Ideas for Renters

 Try Adhesive Hooks Carefully

-Adhesive hooks can be useful for keys, lightweight towels, hats, reusable bags, measuring spoons, small baskets, or cords.
-They are especially helpful in entryways, bathrooms, kitchens, and closets.
+Adhesive hooks can be useful for keys, lightweight towels, hats, reusable bags, measuring spoons, small baskets, cords, pet leashes, or accessories.
+They are especially helpful in entryways, bathrooms, kitchens, closets, and desk zones.

 However, adhesive hooks are not perfect.
-They can fail if the surface is dusty, damp, textured, or overloaded.
+They can fail if the surface is dusty, damp, textured, weak, oily, painted poorly, or overloaded.
 Always follow the weight limit and remove them slowly according to the product instructions.

 Use Tension Rods Inside Cabinets and Closets